Fact-checked by the onlinepaydaynews.com editorial team

 Payday loan rollovers compound costs rapidly.
 According to Pew Charitable Trusts, 80% of payday loans are rolled over or renewed within 14 days, meaning the average borrower pays more in fees than the original principal.
 Apps auto-deduct repayment from the next paycheck, preventing the rollover trap by design.

-“Earned wage access products and paycheck advance apps are not identical to payday loans, but regulators must still scrutinize whether fees, tips, and instant-transfer charges create the same debt cycle under a friendlier label.”
+There is a caveat regulators have raised repeatedly: earned wage access products and paycheck advance apps are not identical to payday loans, but fees, tips, and instant-transfer charges can create the same debt cycle under a friendlier label.
+The National Consumer Law Center has documented this concern in its analysis of earned wage access products, arguing that voluntary tips are not truly voluntary when app interfaces default to pre-selected tip amounts.

-Key Takeaway: A $300 advance costs roughly $6 via apps versus $45 via payday lenders — a 7x cost difference for the same 14-day period.
+The bottom line on cost: a $300 advance costs roughly $6 via apps versus $45 via payday lenders, a 7x cost difference for the same 14-day period.
 Pew research confirms 80% of payday loans roll over, multiplying that gap further.

 How Are Paycheck Advance Apps Regulated Compared to Payday Loans?